Rlauckern/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  closure is when newRoll is called because it reaches outside it's bundle to grab name.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+the number would change each time

 c.
 What is the lexical scope of `newRoll`?
+  the lexical scope of newRoll which would be contained in the function of personal dice.

 ### Task 3 - Stretch Goals